 Compulsory Acquisition of Land

 In NSW, the government has the power to compulsorily acquire private land for public purposes, such as building infrastructure or other public works.
 When land is compulsorily acquired, disputes can arise over the amount of compensation the government offers to the landowner.
-The Supreme Court hears these disputes when:
+The Supreme Court of NSW hears these disputes when:

 The landowner believes the compensation is insufficient or does not reflect the true market value of the property.